nomemory/andreinc-site/_posts/2022-03-01-on-implementing-bloom-filters-in-c.md

 Just like *Hash Tables* (previously explained in [this article]({{site.url}}/2021/10/02/implementing-hash-tables-in-c-part-1), *Bloom Filters* make heavy use of *Hash Functions*.
 It's not in the purpose of this article to explain how *Hash Functions* work, as I've already did my best [here]({{site.url}}/2021/10/02/implementing-hash-tables-in-c-part-1#hash-functions).

-My personal rule of thumb is to use the `sdmm` and `djb2` functions in toy implementations, and something more advanced like [MurmurHash](https://github.com/aappleby/smhasher/blob/master/src/MurmurHash3.cpp), [FNV](http://www.isthe.com/chongo/tech/comp/fnv/) or [spookyhash](http://burtleburtle.net/bob/hash/spooky.html) for serious stuff.
+My rule of thumb is to use the `sdmm` and `djb2` functions in toy implementations, and something more advanced like [MurmurHash](https://github.com/aappleby/smhasher/blob/master/src/MurmurHash3.cpp), [FNV](http://www.isthe.com/chongo/tech/comp/fnv/) or [spookyhash](http://burtleburtle.net/bob/hash/spooky.html) for serious stuff.
 Recently I've also played with [chunky64](https://github.com/skeeto/scratch/blob/master/misc/chunky64.c), and the results good, still I am not sure how popular is this in the real world.

 But as I said, the two hash functions I will gonna be using in this article are [`sdbm`]({{site.url}}/2021/10/02/implementing-hash-tables-in-c-part-1#sdbm) and [`djb2`]({{site.url}}/2021/10/02/implementing-hash-tables-in-c-part-1#djb2).
 They are extremely simple, and they work decent enough for our purpose: